-Table 1 lists and Figure 1 displays two further archetypes of distributional preferences, "kick down" and "kiss up".
+Table 1 lists and Figure 2 displays two further archetypes of distributional preferences, "kick down" and "kiss up".
 Those types have not been discussed in the literature and are included for completeness only:

-- Kick-down or bully-the-underlings preferences imply malevolence towards agents who have lower and neutrality towards agents who have higher payoffs.
-Thus, the defining feature of such preferences in a two-person context is that indifference curves in (m, o) space are positively sloped in the domain of advantageous inequality and vertical in the domain of disadvantageous inequality.15 - The opposite constellation, benevolence towards agents who are better off combined with neutrality towards those who are worse off, is called kiss-up or crawl-to-the-bigwigs preferences and such preferences imply negatively sloped indifference curves in the domain of disadvantageous inequality and vertical indifference curves in the domain of advantageous inequality.
+• Kick-down or bully-the-underlings preferences imply malevolence towards agents who have lower and neutrality towards agents who have higher payoffs.
+Thus, the defining feature of such preferences in a two-person context is that indifference curves in (m, o) space are positively sloped in the domain of advantageous inequality and vertical in the domain of disadvantageous inequality (implying the combination x_2 , y_1).17